0rgis/passGen/README.md

    cd passGen
    ```

-6. You can now run the PassGen script as usual:
+6. You can now run the passGen script as usual:

    ```bash
    python passGen.py